I’m all for a fancy appetizer spread, but sometimes the occasion demands good, old-fashioned, cheesy Potato Skins.

 - Leave a thin wall of flesh inside each potato skin; reserve the flesh for another use.

-- Broil the potato skins for 3 to 4 minutes, until the cheese is golden and bubbly.
+- Broil potato skins for 3 to 4 minutes, until the cheese is golden and bubbly.
 Load them up with any remaining toppings.
 ENJOY!

 Storage Tips